 A. There are two “in-person” and a minimum of two telephonic board meetings.
 Additionally, there is a two day board retreat.
 The retreat location varies.
 The board meets at the NRPA annual conference in the fall where the location moves to a major city each year.
-The other in-person meeting is always in Washington DC for NRPA’s Legislative Forum Conference (February or March).
+The other in-person meeting is usually held at the NRPA main office in Ashburn, VA (February or March).

 Q. Does NRPA cover my travel expenses?

 A. No – all board members are expected to pay their own travel costs.
 NRPA does however cover group meals.
 NRPA’s discounted room rates are available to board members.

 Q. What is the time commitment for board members?

 A. Board members should be well prepared for each board meeting.
 This can be accomplished by reading the materials the CEO sends prior to the meeting.
 Additionally, board members are expected to stay abreast of the industry’s issues.

 Q. Are board members expected to raise funds for NRPA?